-Final preparations are being made for another busy beach season at Indiana Dunes National Lakeshore.
-Each year over 3 million people visit the 17 miles of Lake Michigan shoreline along the national lakeshore and nearby Indiana Dunes State Park.
+Final preparations are being made for another busy beach season at Indiana Dunes National Park.
+Each year over 3 million people visit the 17 miles of Lake Michigan shoreline along the national park and nearby Indiana Dunes State Park.
 In the national park, beaches range from the life-guarded West Beach, with its bath house and 500-car parking lot to smaller, unguarded beach areas like Dunbar and Central Avenue that have limited parking and facilities.

-This summer will offer more opportunities for food and fun at national lakeshore beaches.
+This summer will offer more opportunities for food and fun at national park beaches.
 Food vendors will operate at the park’s West Beach, Portage Lakefront, and Porter Beach.
 Kona Ice and a variety of other menu items will be available 7 days a week from 11 a.m. – 6 p.m. in the West Beach bath house.
 In addition, an Eastern National outlet in the bath house will sell souvenirs and fun educational items during the afternoon and early evening on Thursdays through Mondays.
 At Portage Lakefront, Twisted Citrus will offer a varied and original menu in the Lakefront Pavilion on Thursday through Sunday from 10 am – 6 pm.
 Porter Beach will feature food and ice cream treats from the Hot Diggity Dawg cart on Friday through Monday afternoons during the beach season.

 Beach Fun Saturdays